…..And What It Does For You.

 Both express customers and our detailing personnel use them and love them.
 Best of all, unlike many other washes, they are FREE when you get any wash or for a small fee if you want to use them without a wash.

-Naturally the vacuum system is a very large power consumer since we must leave it on all the time when open so both customers and detailers have instant access to its capabilities.
-So as part of our “Green” program we invested in a Variable Speed Drive, which when used along with careful control of the overall suction level can save significant power.
+When ever we can we protect the environment and conserve resources.
+Naturally the vacuum system is a very large power consumer since we must leave it on all the time when open so both customers and our detailers have instant access to its capabilities.
+So as part of our “Green” program we invested in a Variable Speed Drive, which can save significant power.

-This system allows the vacuums to “cycle down” when running but not under load, dramatically cutting the amperage consumption by up to 40%.
-Then, as hoses are pulled and used, it gradually cycles up to provide a constant level of suction as the load increases and gradually increases the amperage usage.
+This system converts the power consumption from fixed to variable based on the amount of suction needed at any time. allows the vacuums to “cycle down” when running but not under load, dramatically cutting the amperage consumption by up to 40%.
+Then, as more hoses are pulled and used, it gradually cycles up to provide the additional overall suction needed and gradually increases the amperage usage.
 With 28 hoses on 16 stanchions around the site we rarely have to use more than 10 to 12 at a time, so the reduction in power even when in use is significant.